tinyMLx/tinyMLx.github.io/_pages/workingGroups/4D/academicNetwork.md

 network_map:
   - image_path: /assets/images/workingGroups/4D/AN_Map2.jpg
     alt: "TinyML4D Academic Network"
-    excerpt: "With support from the [**International Centre for Theoretical Physics (ICTP)**](https://www.ictp.it/) a first group of 20 Universities have joined the network in Summer 2021."
+    excerpt: "With support from the [**International Centre for Theoretical Physics (ICTP)**](https://www.ictp.it/) a first group of 20 Universities joined the network in Summer 2021 and another 20 in Summer 2022."
-    excerpt2: "We are expanding the network -- if you are interested in joining please fill out this form: [https://bit.ly/TinyML4D-Network-Call-2](https://bit.ly/TinyML4D-Network-Call-2)!"
+    excerpt2: "We have also partnered with the [Edge Impulse Academic Network](https://www.edgeimpulse.com/university) to further expand our reach by co-promoting events, workshops, seminars, and activities!"
     excerpt_large: true
     excerpt2_large: true
     url: /assets/images/workingGroups/4D/AN_Map2.jpg